 Loss of smell and taste due to a viral infection usually is temporary, and the patient regains these senses once he or she recovers.
 Only around 1 % of patients suffer from persistent anosmia and ageusia.

-Even though the current guidelines on self-isolation for COVID-19 does not include anosmia and ageusia as symptoms, if you feel you might have contracted the virus in the past couple of weeks, you should self-isolate.
+If you have a sudden loss of smell and taste and if you feel you might have contracted the virus in the past couple of weeks, you should self-isolate.
 And wait and watch for any other symptoms for the next 14 days.
 Also, ask your family members to stay at home for 2 weeks.

 Avoid using oral steroids to treat these symptoms, as it is believed that oral steroids can exacerbate the underlying viral infection.
 You may use nasal steroids after consulting a doctor first.

 Many recovered COVID-19 patients are now reporting that certain food items smell and taste awful.
 This temporary condition that distorts odors, making them unpleasant, is called parosmia.
 While the patient can at least smell something after a complete loss of smell and taste, it indicates that these senses are returning.
 But, parosmia can last for long periods and can make foods like coffee, eggs, fried foods, and chocolate intolerable.
 Some patients also report smelling odors that are not there, like sewage, rotten food, and cigarette smoke.
 This distortion is called phantosmia.